sjsu-library/unionist/_items/unionist--text-0113.md

 articleType:
 volume: '1'
 issue: '6'
+transcription: |
-transcription: 'QUITE NEW.—The following is from an English newspaper advertisement:—“Patent machines for teaching arithmetic for the use of schools, and more especially of private families, by John Tyrell, Esq.
+  QUITE NEW.—The following is from an English newspaper advertisement:—“Patent machines for teaching arithmetic for the use of schools, and more especially of private families, by John Tyrell, Esq.
 A.M.
-Complete in a handsome mahogany box, price 16s. '
+Complete in a handsome mahogany box, price 16s.
 scholarlyNotes:
 commentary:
 relatedPeople: John Tyrell